PierreSachot/Internship-Reports/Pierre Sachot - week 1.md

 1. Final Task :
 My last mission was to create a game of life, including the january library.
-I worked on this project for the last two days, and I arrived to something working, the problem is that only one direction is evolving and cells who would need to die are keeping alive…
+I worked on this project for the last two days, and I arrived to something working, the problem is that only one direction is evolving and cells who would need to die are keeping alive… I need to change that and to correct my code  to make it works.